molily/molily.de/_posts/2017-11-25-robust-javascript.md

 There are thousands of great resources on automated testing in general and testing JavaScript in particular.
 In this guide, I would like to focus on how automated testing contributes to robust JavaScript.

-In contrast to manual testing (see above), automated testing verifies that the software meets the requirements using automated means.
+In contrast to manual [testing](#manual-testing), automated testing verifies that the software meets the requirements using automated means.
 This typically includes writing test code or another formal proof.
 Once the automated test is set up, it can be executed repeatedly without human interference.

 ### Unit tests